Unit rationale, description and aim

 Assessment Task 1: Report (Individual)

-This assessment requires students to apply their theoretical knowledge in solving problems in the lab environment.
+This assessment requires students to apply their theoretical knowledge in solving problems.
 The purpose of this assessment is to guide students to recognize, categorise and prioritise cybersecurity risks and to develop appropriate mitigation strategies and actions.

 Submission Type: Individual